Introduction to the basic maintenance and responsible use

-Clivus Multrum’s are the most robust system on the market with effective and reliable composting process that stands the test of time.
+Clivus Multrums are the most robust system on the market with an effective and reliable composting process that stands the test of time.
 They operate with long-term retention of the compost that ensures complete treatment and with average yearly removal period of completed compost they are the lowest maintenance systems available.

-An outline of how to look after an Clivus Multrum is given below.
+An outline of how to look after a Clivus Multrum is given below.
 This is to give you an idea of what is involved and to assist you in deciding on the ideal waterless composting toilet solution for your needs.
 Our team are happy to discuss your specific requirements and associated maintenance needs in more detail, so please contact us if you have any questions.

-For details on the best bulking agent (carbon materials) to use with your Clivus Multrum system please see this [link] guide.
+For details on the best bulking agent (carbon materials) to use with your Clivus Multrum system please see this guide.

-For commercial and public use facilities, WCTNZ provides special advice on suitable levels of care and a Clivus Multrum Service and Support Plan can also be put in place.
+For commercial and public use facilities, WCTNZ® provides special advice on suitable levels of care and a Clivus Multrum Service and Support Plan can also be put in place.